-TOE provides several distinct mechanisms for Security Audit logging - one introduced via KNOX APIs, and two introduced from mainline AOSP - Security Log
+TOE provides several distinct mechanisms for Security Audit logging - one introduced via KNOX APIs, and one introduced from mainline AOSP - Security Log

-(https://developer.android.com/reference/android/app/admin/SecurityLog) and generic Log (https://developer.android.com/reference/android/util/Log).
+(https://developer.android.com/reference/android/app/admin/SecurityLog).
 Some events might only be audited by one of these systems, so the client is encouraged to monitor both.
 Section 5.1 of the Administrator Guide describes the fields in the audit records.

 The following table enumerates the events that the TOE audits including the mechanisms logging it.
-Requirements marked with "(O)" are from the Table 2: Additional Auditable Events of the PP\MD\V3.3.
+Requirements marked with "(O)" are from the Table 3: Additional Auditable Events of the PP\MDF\V3.3.

-Requirement Audit Event Content Mechanism FAU_GEN.1 Start-up and shutdown of the audit functions KNOX FAU_GEN.1 All administrative actions KNOX, Security Log FAU_GEN.1 Start-up and shutdown of the OS and kernel Security Log FAU_GEN.1 Insertion or removal of removable media Security Log, KNOX FCS_CKM.1 Failure of key generation activity for authentication keys.
-Security Log FCS_STG_EXT.1 Import or destruction of key.
+Requirement Audit Event Content Mechanism FAU_GEN.1 Start-up and shutdown of the audit functions KNOX FAU_GEN.1 All administrative actions KNOX FAU_GEN.1 Start-up and shutdown of the OS and kernel Security Log FAU_GEN.1 Insertion or removal of removable media Knox FCS_CKM.1 Failure of key generation activity for authentication keys.
+Security Log/Knox FCS_STG_EXT.1 Import or destruction of key.
 Identity of key.
 Role and identity of requestor.
-Security Log FCS_STG_EXT.3 Failure to verify integrity of stored key.
+Security Log/Knox FCS_STG_EXT.3 Failure to verify integrity of stored key.
 Identity of key being verified.
-Security Log FDP_DAR_EXT.2 Failure to encrypt/decrypt data.
-Security Log FDP_STG_EXT.1 Addition or removal of certificate from Trust Anchor Database.
+Security Log/Knox FDP_DAR_EXT.2 None FDP_STG_EXT.1 Addition or removal of certificate from Trust Anchor Database.
 Subject name of certificate.
-Security Log FIA_UAU.6 (O) User changes Password Authentication Factor.
-KNOX FIA_X509_EXT.1 Failure to validate X.509v3 certificate.
+Security Log FIA_X509_EXT.1 Failure to validate X.509v3 certificate.
 Reason for failure of validation.
-KNOX
+KNOX FMT_SMF.1 (O) Change of settings.
+Role of user that changed setting.
+Value of new setting.
+KNOX FPT_TST_EXT.1 Initiation of self-test.
+Failure of self-test.
+No additional Information KNOX